OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingInternals.md

 The queue handler is similar to the queue in terms of location; it is either an `IndexWorkflowQueueHandlerGrainService` on the same silo as the `IndexWorkflowQueueGrainService`, or a `ReincarnatedIndexWorkflowQueueHandler` grain (which may or may not be on the same silo as the `ReincarnatedIndexWorkflowQueue` grain).

-Thus, the queue or queue handler is a grainservice or grain "wrapper" around a queue base or queue handler base, which does the actual work, and the queue's background operations are driven by the handler.
+Thus, the queue or queue handler is a GrainService or grain "wrapper" around a queue base or queue handler base, which does the actual work, and the queue's background operations are driven by the handler.

 The queue handler is controlled by the `IndexWorkflowQueueBase`; when items have been added to the queue, the `IndexWorkflowQueueBase` executes `Handler.HandleWorkflowsUntilPunctuation`.
 "Punctuation" is simply a delineation between groups of workflow records.
 The handler obtains a reference to the queue (the code here could be refactored to make some things clearer and reduce copied grain-id generation).
 Once the handler has completed the current group of records and arrives at punctuation, it calls the queue's `GiveMoreWorkflowsOrSetAsIdle` method.
 This in turn calls the queue base's `GiveMoreWorkflowsOrSetAsIdle`.
 If there are more records to be processed, they are returned; otherwise, the the queue becomes idle.

+### GrainServices Created by Indexing
+A GrainService is a grain that runs on a specific silo.
+Indexing uses these to keep updates on the same silo as the active grain whenever possible, to minimize RPCs.

+There are three types of GrainService used by Indexing:
+- `IndexWorkflowQueueGrainService`, as described in [Workflow Queues](#workflow-queues).
+- `IndexWorkflowQueueHandlerGrainService`, as described in [Workflow Queues](#workflow-queues).
+- `ActiveHashIndexPartitionedPerSiloBucketImplGrainService`, as described in [Partitioning Schemes](#partitioning-schemes)

+Orleans requires that GrainServices be registered during Configuration time; they are created during Silo construction, and there is no method to add a GrainService to a Silo once the silo has been built.
+Therefore, `ApplicationPartsIndexableGrainLoader` employs a two-step approach to creating indexes:
+- Register all GrainServices during registration time, via `RegisterGrainServices`.
+This enumerates grains in all added `ApplicationParts.OfType<AssemblyPart>`, determining which indexes create Queues and Per-Silo indexes, and creates the GrainServices for them.
+This step must be done during Configuration time, to add the GrainServices to the `IServiceCollection`.
+Thus, it cannot use information from the `IServiceProvider`; this hasn't been created yet.
+This requires a bit of special treatment for `IndexingOptions.NumWorkflowQueuesPerInterface`; this is required in order to create the necessary queues (and thus their GrainServices), so the Configuration action (if any) is applied directly in `SiloHostBuilder.UseIndexing` and then the populated `IndexOptions` is passed to `RegisterGrainServices`, where the `NumWorkflowQueuesPerInterface` is extracted for the queue-creation loop.
+- Create indexes.
+This uses the `IServiceProvider` that is created during Silo construction.
+Because Indexing relies on the GrainServices, the `SiloIndexManager` and `IndexManager` must run after `ServiceLifecycleStage.RuntimeGrainServices`; they run in at the next stage, in `ServiceLifecycleStage.ApplicationServices`.

+#### PerSiloIndexGrainServiceClassAttribute
+Classes that implement an Index that is partitioned Per-Silo are GrainServices and must expose a static `RegisterGrainService` method that is called during `ApplicationPartsIndexableGrainLoader.RegisterGrainServices`.
+Because only the `interfaceType` is known to `ApplicationPartsIndexableGrainLoader.RegisterGrainServices`, it must carry a `PerSiloIndexGrainServiceClassAttribute` that has one property, `GrainServiceClassType`, which is the `Type` of the class that implements the `GrainService` for that index.

 ### Consistency Schemes, Queues, and Eagerness
 The Transactional consistency scheme does not make use of the Workflow queues.